Keynote Speaker, Team Culture & Leadership Thought Leader

 Watch Galen's Speaker Promo Video to see him in action.

-Along with his world class keynotes, Galen also works directly with teams and organizations.
+Along with his event keynotes, Galen also works directly with teams and organizations.
 He permanently transforms the way teams and leaders show up, communicate, and perform together in business.
 Creating a “Yes, And” culture of cohesive, highly-engaged awesomeness.

 This is our latest episode, see more on our videos page.